vokenny/acnh-music-player-ng/README.md

 https://vokenny.github.io/acnh-music-player-ng/

 Animal Crossing: New Horizons music player.
 Plays all 95 K.K.
 Slider songs, sourced from [ACNH API](https://acnhapi.com/).
+A do-over of [acnh-music-player](https://github.com/vokenny/acnh-music-player) in Scala that ran from the CLI.

 All images and music assets are the sole property of Nintendo.

+Implements additional features:

+- User interface with Angular Material components
+- Continuous playback
+- Playback slider control
+- Shuffle mode
+- Loop single song mode
+- Volume slider control

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.